 A Vapor Barrier is critical in controlling the humidity of your wine cellar.
 This barrier keeps the higher humidity from flowing out of the room, and prevents warm and moist air in (especially in high temperature and humidity areas) – eliminating excess condensation buildup from the cooling unit.

 Wine cooling units are available in several different configurations.
-Take some time to choose the best one based on your cellar location and size.
+Take some time to choose the Best Wine Cellar Cooling Unit For You based on your cellar location and size.
 Wine cooling units work similar to air conditioners – they add cool air to the room and exhaust hot air.
 Most cooling units can be installed if you’re handy, with the exception of the split systems.
 For proper operation and effectiveness of your cooling unit, it is important to get the right size unit for your space, with a proper insulation and vapor barriers.

 - Through-the-Wall Cooling Unit – installed through a hole in a wall and exhausted into another room